ObenseuerModding/PrisonPackageFix/README.md

 # Prison Package Fix

+> [!IMPORTANT]
+> This mod is not needed in the latest game version, the devs have patched the issue it used to fix

 Simply adds can openers to each prison package that can be spawned in while in prison

 ## Installing